CP1401/Practicals/prac_10/README.md

 You have already written some comments in the earlier questions that you can reuse on the survey.
 **Thank you!**

+> [!NOTE]
+> Pseudocode is expected for all programs in this practical.

 ## Functions

 File: `programs.py`